How can you naturally boost collagen?

-Foods that contain collagen building amino acids:
+What foods contain collagen building amino acids?

 Bone broth (which I often refer to as “liquid gold”) is a rich source of collagen proteins, such a glycine and proline.
 It provides all of the benefits I discussed above and many more.